Matlakala392/CMPG-323-Overview-35651865/README.md

 ## Repositories created and their corresponding projects are as follows:

 Repository Name: CMPG-323-Overview-35651865,
+Used for: Module overview plan and documentation

+Repository Name: CMPG-323-Project-1-35651865
 Used for: Project 1

 Repository Name: CMPG-323-Project-2-35651865,